Jokey82/chad-chat/README.md

 client [ip] [port]

 Issues:
-Programm had been tested on virtual machine(Debian-10 on Hyper-V) and on the physical one.
+Program had been tested on virtual machine(Debian-10 on Hyper-V) and on the physical one.
 Virtual machine tests showed some issues, wich caused usernames sometimes to appear corrupted and appended with unprintable characters.
-This issues, despite being fairly common for vm test, have never been envountered on physical machine, so at the moment I consider them to be caused by certain VM issues.
+This issues, despite being fairly common for vm tests, have never been envountered on physical machine, so at the moment I consider them to be caused by certain VM specialities.

 TODO: